MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/access-fleet-hub-cluster-kubernetes-api.md

 ---
 title: "Access the Kubernetes API for an Azure Kubernetes Fleet Manager Hub Cluster"
-description: Learn how to access the Kubernetes API for a hub cluster that an Azure Kubernetes Fleet Manager resource manages. ms.topic: how-to ms.date: 04/01/2024
+description: Learn how to access the Kubernetes API for an Azure Kubernetes Fleet Manager hub cluster. ms.topic: how-to ms.date: 04/01/2024
 author: schaffererin